 From Genesis on, God has instructed us to give our firstfruits proportionally.
 Technically, tithe in Hebrew means tenth and hence involves giving the first tenth of our harvest.
 However, the proportion depends on the individual as Paul said in 2 Corinthians 8:12, “if the willingness is there, the gift is acceptable” and in 2 Corinthians 9:7, “give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

-Aside from the firstfruits committed, we are to give generously.
-As said in Leviticus 23:22 “‘When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
+“‘When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
 Leave them for the poor and for the foreigner residing among you.
 I am the Lord your God.’”
 I gather from this that I am to use what I need after providing the first proportion of my income to the church and give the rest charitably.

 For some, giving a tenth of their income is difficult given their financial circumstances.
 I read that 65% of families are living paycheck to paycheck and the average mainline churchgoer gives less that 3% or less of their income to the church.
 Given my personal financial situation and this need, I started a financial stewardship ministry to spread the good news.
 I believe accepting God’s grace and guidance enables us to be financially faithful.